particle-iot/docs/src/content/tutorials/device-os/json.md

 JSON by hand using `sprintf`.
 This online viewer will print the most recently received event in the box and attempt to parse it as JSON.
 If there are errors, they will be flagged which will hopefully make it easier to figure out what you did wrong.

+Flash the event generating firmware above to a test device.
+Click the **Enabled** button to start monitoring events.
+When a new event arrives, it will be decoded and displayed in the box below, showing any JSON syntax errors.

 {{> sso }}
 {{> event-viewer-json height="300"}}